-Question 6: Which of the following describes your employment status?(Check all that apply) Students were allowed to select more than one response to this question.
+Question 6: Which of the following describes your employment status?
+(Check all that apply) Students were allowed to select more than one response to this question.
+The response data shows to

+Students were allowed to select more than one response to this question.
 The response data shows that many students are working at least part-time.
 Relatively few student respondents indicated they were recently laid off or unable to find employment.
 The "Other" responses included international students, and those on disability.